Waning Crescent on

 Moon before descending node

-9 days after ascending node on 19 September 2005 at 08:09 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 3 October 2005 at 16:51 in ♎ Libra.
+9 days after ascending node on 19 September 2005 at 08:09 in ♈ Aries the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 3 October 2005 at 16:51 in ♎ Libra.

 Moon after northern standstill

-3 days since the previous standstill on 25 September 2005 at 06:42 in ♋ Cancer when the Moon has reached North declination of ∠28.594°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-28.604° at the point of next southern standstill on 9 October 2005 at 16:42 in ♐ Sagittarius.
+3 days since the last northern standstill on 25 September 2005 at 06:42 in ♋ Cancer when the Moon has reached North declination of ∠28.594° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-28.604° at the point of next southern standstill on 9 October 2005 at 16:42 in ♐ Sagittarius.

 Syzygy in 4 days